fightforthefuture/battleforthenet/README.md

    Just compile what's in the latest `less/css/battleforthenet.less` file and commit the resulting .css file to resolve the conflict.

+### Grunt: an easy way of compiling Less to CSS

+If you're having trouble compiling the Less code (seems to be an issue for developers on OS X), consider using Grunt.
+This will always be the most reliable way, but requires using terminal.
+Like the WinLess tool, Grunt can watch for changes to the battleforthenet.less file and automatically minify and compile.

+**Installing Grunt**

+1. You must already have Node.js and npm installed.
+   [**See this post**][9] for OS X installation instructions.
+2. Open a terminal and `cd` to your project directory
+3. Enter `npm install` and wait.
+That's it!

+**Using Grunt**

+1. Open a terminal and `cd` to your project directory
+2. Enter `grunt`
+3. Grunt will watch for file changes to battleforthenet.less and auto-compile.

 [1]: https://www.battleforthenet.com